Triple Homicide In Jersey City: Authorities Launch Manhunt For Suspects In Brutal Attack

 Authorities have not confirmed what could have motivated Monday’s triple homicide, but the Jersey City community is on edge.
 Although the crime rate has declined in recent years, Metro reports there were 10 homicides in the city between January and December 2016.

-[Featured Image By f11photo/Shutterstock]
+[Featured Image by f11photo/Shutterstock]